Apply to Veterinary Technology

 Apply to PCC angle right

-These classes must be completed with a “C” or better by the July 1 deadline.
-If you’ve taken these at another college, contact us to have your transcripts evaluated.
+These classes must be completed with a “C” or better by the May 1 deadline.
+If you’ve taken these at another college, you must contact us to have your transcripts evaluated prior to applying.

 Complete direct observation

-All applicants must spend at least 40 hours in a veterinary clinical setting and submit the direct observation forms with the application.
+All applicants must spend at least 40 hours in a veterinary clinical setting and submit the direct observation form with the application.